Abo7mood/2D_Maze/README.md

 - **Made with Unity**: Developed with the Unity Engine for smooth and dynamic gameplay. 🎮
 - **Problem-Solving Challenge**: Sharpen your problem-solving skills with progressively difficult mazes. 🧠
 - **Ready to Play**: The game is complete and ready for you to enjoy. 🎉
+- **Math Challenge After Winning:** After winning the maze, you'll face a random math question to test your skills! 🧮
+- **Ready to Play:** The game is complete and ready for you to enjoy. 🎉

 ## 🔧 Technologies Used 🔧